dart-lang/site-www/src/_guides/language/coming-from/swift-to-dart.md

 In addition, Dart offers a
 [null safe version of the cascade operator][] (`?..`).
-This operator ignores any operations when the target object resolves to `null`.
+This operator ignores any operations when the target expression resolves to `null`.
 Dart also offers the null assignment operator (`??=`), which Swift doesn't.
-This operator permits you to assign a value to a variable with a nullable type when its current value resolves to `null`.
+This operator permits you to assign a value to a variable with a nullable type when its current value is `null`.
 Expressed as `a ??= b;`, it serves as shorthand for the following:

 ```dart